 Oklahoma Wesleyan University holds institutional accreditation with the Higher Learning Commission.
 OKWU's Bachelor of Science in Nursing is accredited by the Commission on Collegiate Nursing Education.
-We are pursuing accreditation by the Commission on Collegiate Nursing Education (CCNE) for our MSN degree.
+The MSN degree is accredited by the Commission on Collegiate Nursing Education (CCNE).
 The University's business programs are accredited by the International Assembly for Collegiate Business Education.